naguibihab/mystock/MYPROCESS.md

 ### Issue faced 3
 I wanted to add in pagination & improve the UI but due to time constraint I'll just skip that for now and focus on more important issues

+### Shortcut 1
+I want to have the http request handled in a single function, but to save time I'll have to handle each http request independantly (i.e. the one for calculating assets & the one for getting the page's content)